The Week (1964)

-The Week was a socialist magazine founded by Ken Coates and Pat Jordan in January 1964.
-The magazine was edited by Jordan as the journal of the International Group and aimed at a readership in the left wing of the Labour Party.
+When Harold Wilson expelled Ken Coates from the Labour Party, he ceased as named editor.
+Although The Week endured after Coates ceased to be editor, the direction and tone changed markedly.
+After 1966 Jordan produced The Week as the journal of the International Group and aimed at a readership in the left wing of the Labour Party.
 Coates and Jordan were Marxist members of the Labour Party connected to the New Left Review, to which Marxist journalist Claud Cockburn occasionally contributed.
 Their version of The Week, named after the earlier The Week that had been edited by Cockburn, provided a socialist critique of Harold Wilson's government, notably over its failure to oppose the Vietnam War.
 Jordan edited the paper until 1968, when he cooperated with Tariq Ali in launching The Black Dwarf.
 At that time The Week became a monthly magazine called International, which was published by the International Marxist Group.